port-labs/example-port-organization-data/README.md

 Find your port client id and secret from [this guide](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/api/#find-your-port-credentials)

+### Running the python script

-Opne a shell and run the following commands:
+Opne a shell or terminal and run the following commands:

 ```bash
 export PORT_CLIENT_ID=<ENTER CLIENT ID>